elabftw/elabftw/paper.md

 Once installed on a server, it allows researchers to track their experiments, but also to manage their assets in the lab (antibodies, mouse, siRNAs, proteins, etc.).
 Experiments can be timestamp to any RFC 3161 Time Stamping Authority, allowing solid legal proof in case of issues about a patent.
-It also features a scheduler to book equipments.
+It also features a scheduler to book equipment.

 # Links